Department of Education Research Impact

 Researchers in the UCLA School of Education and Information Studies are collaborating with the Organization for Social Media Safety (OFSMS) to study the impact of online hate speech on adolescents.

-Data from the SMASH study of more than 14,000 students in grades 5-12, in more than 60 schools across the United States.
+Organization for Social Media Safety and UCLA research team testified before Congress outlining benefits of banning smartphones during the school day using data from the SMASH study of more than 14,000 students in grades 5-12, in more than 60 schools across the United States.

 Dyslexia Is The Most Common Learning Disability For All Students.
 Why California Doesn’t Screen For It Early